oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/Using-notes/docs.md

 ---
 title: 'Using Notes'
+visible: false
+page-toc:
-visible: true
+  active: true
 ---

 Disroot has a notes app enabled.

 In this tutorial we'll show you how to setup and use your disroot notes in your Android device.
 To do this you will need to install a notes app in Android  that is compatible with Nextcloud, the software Disroot uses, and the notes app in disroot.